Azure/azure-sdk-for-python/doc/dev/docstring_typehint.md

 :type <param_name>: <param_type>
 ```

-Optional keyword arguments can in one-line or two-lines.
+Optional keyword arguments can be documented in one-line or two-lines.
 Both options can be used in a single docstring for documenting different keywords without issue.
+Keywords includes kwargs and in Python 3 code only, parameters after `*` character.
 1. This option works best for keyword args that are one of the basic types (`str`, `int`, `bool`, `bytes`, `float`, etc.)
 ```python
 :keyword <type> <keyword_name>: <Description of the keyword>